isaac-kami/ParaviewFenicsOciCloud/README.md

   <br></br>

-<i> As already stated, the setup and dependencies configuration is done automatically for Paraview and Fenics. </i>
+<i> As already stated, for Paraview and Fenics, the setup and dependencies configuration are done automatically. </i>

 <b> Steps after deploying the architecture: </b>